n., singularl: green alga

-Green algae (singular: green alga) are photosynthetic algae that are characterized by having chlorophylls a and b as the predominant pigments, thus rendering them green in colour.
+Green algae (singular: green alga) are photosynthetic algae that are characterized by having chlorophylls a and b as the predominant pigments, thus rendering them green in color.
 They store food as starch within plastids.
-They include the chlorophytes and the charophytes.
+They include the Chlorophyta (chlorophytes) and the Streptophyta, particularly the Charophytes.

 |Green algae||Green algae|